Tawongaishe/herman-bet-tracker/README.md

 # Herman & Tawo Betting Tracker

-A simple web application to track bets between you and Herman, helping you keep tabs on who owes whom.
+A simple web application to track bets between Tawo and Herman, helping you keep tabs on who owes whom.

 ## Overview